aashutosh0012/TwitterAPI-followers_-_followings/README.md

 # TwitterAPI-followers_-_followings
 This Python Script fetches Followers &amp; Following list of any Twitter user using Twitter API &amp; Python script and saves the output to an excel file called "username_TwitterFollowers.xlsx".
+Followers & Followings are saved in different sheets within same workbook/excel file, using Pandas Dataframe ) to_excel function.

 ![Script Output](https://user-images.githubusercontent.com/21958711/165066876-a516891f-bac0-48c4-828e-a25750421de7.png)